If you love a plant with distinctive foliage, we have the best one! Here’s everything about How to Grow a Broken Heart Plant easily!

 Growing Requirements of Broken Heart Plant

 Monstera does best when exposed to bright, indirect sunlight.
 But, it can also thrive well in partial or dappled sunlight under the canopy of tall trees.
-Ensure to save it from direct sunlight exposure, especially during the afternoon, as it can burn the delicate foliage of the plant.
+Just save it from direct sunlight exposure, especially during the afternoon, as it can burn the delicate foliage of the plant.

 The broken heart plant requires consistently moist soil.
 Let the topsoil dry between watering sessions to avoid any fungal issues.
 Also, monstera adansonii watering should be done from the base without wetting the leaves.

-The plant does best in the temperature range of 18-30 C for best growth.
-The plant can withstand a short period of cold, but more prolonged exposure can damage the plant.
+The plant does best in the temperature range of 18-30°C (64.4-86.0°F) for best growth.
+It can withstand a short period of cold, but more prolonged exposure can damage the plant.

-Use a humidifier or mist the leaves to increase the humidity level indoors.
+You should use a humidifier or mist the leaves to increase the humidity level indoors, as the plant likes high humidity.
 Alternatively, you can place the pot atop a tray filled with water and pebbles.

 Taking Care of Broken Heart Plant | Monstera adansonii Care

 Fertilize the plant every 3-4 weeks, using a 10-10-10 balanced fertilizer during the growing period.
 Do refer to the label for instructions.
-Also, avoid feeding the plant in winters.
+Also, avoid feeding the plant in winter.

-Use moss poles for container plants.
+Use moss poles for your container broken heart plants.
 This will mimic its native environment, resulting in lush growth and bigger leaves.

 Pests and Diseases